Baizhige/EEGResearchHub/README.md

 This GitHub repository is a general-purpose EEG neural network training framework.
 Some of the code is derived and reorganized from the author's upcoming private repository ` EEG-IRT` .🔥 🔥

 Simple use:
+0. Create environment by  ` $ conda create --name <your env name> --file <requirements.txt>` .
+In the current version, CUDA has been embedded into the environment.
+When creating the environment with this command, there's no need for an external installation or modification of your CUDA environment
 1. Edit ` config.ini` to modify training parameters.
 2. Run ` main.py` .
 ## `architectures` Directory